5pence/photo-store/README.md

 # Spencer's Photo Store

 This is a monorepo project that combines a Django DRF backend with a React frontend.
-The purpose of this project is both to demostrate tech skills and to create a working photo store where users can browse and purchase images.
+The purpose of this project is both to demonstrate tech skills and to create a working photo store where users can browse and purchase images.
 While the photography aspect is secondary, it provides a real-world use case for integrating user authentication, payments, and file uploads.

 ## Tech Stack